TransDB-de/backend/README.md

 **Requirements:** NodeJS 14.15.4 or higher, NPM, a running MongoDB server.

-1. Download and extract latest release from [releases].
+1. Download and extract latest release from [releases](/releases/latest).
 2. Run `npm install`.
 3. Run `npm start`.
 4. On first start the application will exit.
 A `config.json` file will now be in the root directory.